+Surface winds are depicted as 'Wind XXX at XX knots' within the weather reports.
 You will see Variable and Gusting XX messages after the Wind statement indicating variable wind directions and gusty surface conditions, the XX giving the max gust wind speed in knots.

-If (pseudo effect) is displayed after a cloud layer it's just to remind you that that cloud layer is a fake layer that has been added by the LWE to produce the fog or mist effect which tops the fog/mist layer with a thin stratus cloud so that you can see it from above, otherwise FSX is unable to depict the poor vis surface layer.
+If (pseudo effect) is displayed after a cloud layer it's just to remind you that that cloud layer is a fake layer that has been added by the LWE to produce the fog or mist effect which tops the fog/mist layer with a thin stratus cloud so that you can see it from above, otherwise the sim is unable to depict the poor vis surface layer.
 So don't expect to see it in the corresponding METAR statement.
 Visibility is displayed in both metres and statute miles.